 ZipRecruiter on iPad and iPhone: My Real Job Hunt Walkthrough

 When I went looking for my last role, ZipRecruiter was the app I kept open on both my iPad on the couch and my iPhone on the go.
 It pulls listings from thousands of boards, lets you fire off an application in a tap or two, and nudges you when something fresh matches what you want.
 I spent a few weeks living inside it across both devices, so in this guide I will show you how to get set up, the features that genuinely move a search forward, the tips that got me more replies, and the spots where it frustrated me.
+One note up front: this is the ZipRecruiter Job Search app for job seekers, not the separate ZipRecruiter employer app, which is a different download.

 Getting ZipRecruiter set up on your iPad and iPhone

-ZipRecruiter is free to download from the App Store, and it runs as one universal app on both the iPad and the iPhone, so a single download covers you on either screen.
 Open it, create an account with your email or Apple sign in, and the app walks you through a short setup.
 You tell it the job titles you are after, your location or whether you want remote work, and your salary range.
 The whole thing took me under five minutes.
+If you use Sign in with Apple and pick the hide my email option, ZipRecruiter only sees a relay address, which is a small privacy win if you would rather not hand over your main inbox to a job board straight away.

 The features that actually matter

-After a few weeks of daily use, these are the parts of ZipRecruiter I leaned on the most:
+After a few weeks of daily use, these are the parts of ZipRecruiter I leaned on the most.

 - Saved jobs.
 I would bookmark interesting roles on the iPad and come back to apply once I had tweaked my resume.